adap/flower/doc/source/tutorial-quickstart-scikitlearn.rst

     * Initializes the model parameters that the Flower server will ask for

 Please check out :code:`utils.py` `here <https://github.com/adap/flower/blob/main/examples/sklearn-logreg-mnist/utils.py>`_ for more details.
 The pre-defined functions are used in the :code:`client.py` and imported.

-The :code:`client.py` also requires to import several packages such as Flower and scikit-learn:
+Now, in a file called :code:`client.py`, we import several packages such as Flower, Flower Datasets, and scikit-learn:

 .. code-block:: python

-  import argparse
   import warnings

   from sklearn.linear_model import LogisticRegression